patrickmineault/programming-course/class01-02/slides-lecture2.md

 # Github as a lurker

 - An almost magical cornucopia of things you can download
 - Which things are "good to download"?
-What out for:
+Watch out for:
     - License
     - Language
     - Stars and forks